-The Global Women’s Peace Network (GWPN) was founded by Dr. Rev. Sun Myung Moon and Dr. Hak Ja Han Moon on July 16, 2012 at the Cheongshim Peace World Center in Seoul, Korea.
+The Global Women’s Peace Network (GWPN) was founded by Dr. Rev. Sun Myung Moon and Dr. Hak Ja Han Moon on July 16, 2012, at the Cheongshim Peace World Center in Seoul, Korea.
 The GWPN brings together leaders, organizations, and governments to solve pressing social issues and secure an environment for equitable human development.
 Through peace leadership based on the Feminine aspect of human nature, women who support and belong to GWPN seek to ensure lasting peace and prosperity for generations to come.
-May 20, 2017 was the inauguration of Arizona’s chapter of the Global Women Peace Network in Tempe, AZ.
+May 20, 2017, was the inauguration of Arizona’s Global Women Peace Network chapter in Tempe, AZ.
 The theme for this event was: “Igniting a Culture of Heart from the Local to the Global”.
 The Western Region was defined and launched in March 2019 in Los Angeles, CA, Women as the Turning Point for Peace.

 MISSION OF GWPN

 Women’s empowerment and education are powerful engines for peace and development as they transform both economies and human lives.
-They broaden people’s and in particular women’s freedom of choice and action, empower them to participate in public, economic, and social lives of their societies and equip them with the skills they need to develop their livelihoods.
+They broaden people’s and in particular women’s freedom of choice and action, empower them to participate in the public, economic, and social lives of their societies, and equip them with the skills they need to develop their livelihoods.
 Areas of impact: Women’s leadership, Family, Environment, and Education.
-The Women’s Federation for World Peace Arizona (WFWP) Chapter launched Global Women’s Peace Network (GWPN) in 2017.)
+The Women’s Federation for World Peace Arizona (WFWP) Chapter launched the Global Women’s Peace Network (GWPN) in 2017.)

 Women’s Federation for World Peace (WFWP) USA | President: Angelika Selle